foundling/tutorials/javascript/canjs/star_rating/README.md

     {{/each}}
 </ul>
 ````
+Some comments on this:

+We have a list of star `<li>`'s that get rendered.
+The actual stars are unicode characters contained in the `star_rating.less` file's `.full` and `.empty` classes, which allows us to programmatically toggle a star's appearance by changing the value of `selected`.

-So we have a list of stars that get rendered (these are unicode stars in the `stars.less` file), and attached to each star there is some state toggling going on via the `can-mouseenter`, `can-mouseleave` and `can-click` attributes of the `<li>` element.
-Some of these event handlers are being called with the argument '`.`', which stands for the current object in the `stars` iteration.
+Attached to each star are a few CanJS-specific event handlers that let us toggle the UI state of each star: `can-mouseenter`, `can-mouseleave` and `can-click`.
+Some of these event handlers are given the argument '`.`', which represents the current star in the `stars` `{{#each}}` loop.

 So how does that hook into the JavaScript?
-These `can-EVENT` handler attributes modify the state of the stars array in the following component definition.

-It's a simplified version of what we're about to do (and there is one major bug in here regarding scope that we'll soon fix).
+The keynames for these event-handler attributes are event callbacks found within our component code.
+Here's a simplified version of what we're about to do (and there is one major bug in here regarding scope that we'll soon fix).
 We're creating a new observable list of star states and binding it to the `stars` property in the `viewModel`.

 ````javascript
         return can.Component.extend({